radius-project/blog/radblog/content/posts/2025/radius-v0.52.0-release/index.md

 ## Upgrading to Radius v0.52.0

 Upgrading to Radius v0.52.0 is straightforward.
-First, update your Radius CLI to the latest version.
+First, refer to the [installation guide](https://docs.radapp.io/guides/tooling/rad-cli/howto-rad-cli/) to update your Radius CLI to the latest version.
 Then, run the `rad upgrade kubernetes` command to upgrade your Kubernetes environment.
 Note that only incremental version upgrades are supported, so ensure you are upgrading from v0.51.0.
 For detailed instructions, consult the [upgrade documentation](https://docs.radapp.io/guides/operations/kubernetes/kubernetes-upgrade/).

 ## Learn More and Get Involved